IndigoUnited/spoonjs/README.md

 - `show(172)` actually stands for the `show` state, with a parameter.
 When declaring a state, you can provide a list of parameters, and these get fed into the handler.

 Another aspect that is usually tightly associated with state management is routing.
 Spoon.js offers a simple routing mechanism that maps the requested URLs to their respective state, and vice-versa.
 This routing mechanism gives the user full flexibility on what pattern matches a state.
+Since your application only know states, you can add the state to routes mapping when you feel opportune to do so.

 ### Declarative DOM event management